MEND at a Glance

 - MEND does not solicit public (government) grants and is almost entirely privately funded.

-EMERGENCY FOOD BANK - Each month, the MEND Food Bank and the Emergency Food Assistance Program serve as approximately 21,000 people both onsite at the MEND Center and offsite through 30 organizations and outreach programs.
+EMERGENCY FOOD BANK – Each month, the MEND Food Bank and the Emergency Food Assistance Program serve approximately 20,000 people both onsite at the MEND Center and offsite through 67 organizations and outreach programs.
 Boxes containing a nutritionally balanced three-day supply of food go to those most in need.
 MEND receives generous donations from area farms, manufacturers, distributors, individuals, schools, businesses and churches.
-These donations were valued at nearly $6.1 million in 2011.
+These donations were valued at over $7.1 million in 2015.
 The Food Rescue Program is a vital part of the MEND Food Bank: daily stops are made to area markets to “rescue” food that is approaching its sell-by date.
 Another key facet of the Food Bank are two job-training programs, for food-service and warehouse workers.

-CLOTHING CENTER - The clothing center is a crucial resource for families and individuals in need.
+CLOTHING CENTER – The Clothing Center is a crucial resource for families and individuals in need.
 At the center they receive necessary clothing, shoes, blankets and small household items.
 Baby items and children’s clothes are also available.
 Job trainees in the Clothing Center gain experience in inventory and display management.
-Annual events/programs at the Clothing Center include two baby showers for expecting and new moms; Project Job Ready to prepare clients for job interviews by providing resume help, coaching and a professional outfit; Project Glamour to provide teen girls with a dress, accessories, hairdo and make-up for the Prom; and the Women’s Conference to support women in the community with opportunities for networking, exchanging ideas, empowerment and growth.
+Annual events and programs at the Clothing Center include two baby showers for expecting and new moms; Project Job Ready to prepare clients for job interviews by providing résumé help, coaching and a professional outfit; Project Glamour to provide teen girls with a dress, accessories, hairdo and make-up for the Prom; and the Women’s Conference to support women in the community with opportunities for networking, exchanging ideas, empowerment and growth.

-HEALTH CENTER - Dental, medical and eye care is provided by volunteer health professionals to more than 9600 patients a year.
-The Medical Clinic includes family practice, chiropractic, acupuncture, and specialty clinics for diabetes, hypertension, women’s health, and healthy aging.
+HEALTH CENTER – Dental, medical and eye care is provided by volunteer health professionals through more than 11,000 encounters with clients each year.
+The Medical Clinic includes family practice, chiropractic, acupuncture, and specialty clinics for diabetes, hypertension, women’s health and healthy aging.
 The Eye Care Clinic offers vision screenings and eye glasses.
 The Dental Clinic provides general dentistry (exams and restorative services such as cleanings, fillings, extractions and sealants) as well as endodontics (root canals) and periodontics (prevention and treatment of gum disease).
 All clinics provide preventative health education, free prescriptions and, if necessary, referral arrangements for more specialized or surgical services.
 Training in dental assisting and medical office work is provided to those interested in pursuing careers in these fields.

-EDUCATION & TRAINING CENTER - Year-round courses in English as a second language; literacy classes in both English and Spanish reading; math and science tutoring for kids; computer lab for teaching computer skills as well as general learning; sewing classes for students to cut, sew, work with patterns, and operate sewing machines.
+EDUCATION & TRAINING CENTER – MEND offers year-round courses in English as a second language; literacy classes in both English and Spanish reading; math and science tutoring for kids; computer lab for teaching computer skills as well as general learning; and sewing classes for students to cut, sew, work with patterns, and operate sewing machines.
 Clients also get valuable training and skill development through “on-the-job” service in all the MEND Programs and general operations.

-HOMELESS PROGRAM - Every Tuesday, hot lunches are provided to the homeless as well as emergency food boxes meant to last 3-4 days and clothing.
-A shower program is available for those who otherwise don’t have access bathing facilities.
-There are currently close to 300 homeless people using the shower program annually.
+HOMELESS PROGRAM – Every Tuesday, hot lunches are provided to the homeless, as well as clothing and emergency food boxes with provisions to last 3 to 4 days.
+A shower program is available for those who otherwise don’t have access to bathing facilities.
+Nearly 300 homeless people use the shower program.

 GENERAL SERVICES – Volunteers assist individuals in need with information and referrals, food stamp referral and documentation, bus tokens, low-income utilities; and tax filing.
 They also make as many as 1800 home visits annually to assess needs, make referrals and determine the eligibility for MEND services and programs.